Case study: Spatial sound design for HoloTour

 Spatial sound provides cues to indicate a direction the user should turn or to let the user know there are more holograms to see within their space.
 We can also attach a sound directly to a hologram and continually update the direction and distance that the hologram is from the user.
 This technique makes it seem as if the sound is coming directly from that object.

 For HoloTour, we wanted to take advantage of the spatial sound capabilities of HoloLens, so we created a 360-degree ambient environment that's synchronized with the video to reveal the sonic highlights of specific locations.

 We created HoloTour experiences of two different locations: Rome and Machu Picchu.
 To make these tours feel authentic and compelling, we wanted to capture audio from the locations where we filmed instead of using generic sounds.

 In our case study about capturing the visual content for HoloTour, we talk about the design of our camera rig.
 It consisted of 14 GoPro cameras in a 3D-printed housing that was designed to fit the tripod.
 To capture audio, we added a quad-microphone array below the cameras.
-The sound was fed into a compact four-channel recording unit at the base of the tripod.
-We chose microphones that performed well but were small enough to avoid interfering with the cameras.
+The sound feeds into a compact four-channel recording unit at the base of the tripod.
+We chose microphones that did well but were small enough to avoid interfering with the cameras.

 Custom camera and microphone rig